 - Hand sanitizer is provided throughout offices and buildings.
 Employees are welcome to bring their own hand sanitizer.
 A product with at least 60% alcohol content is recommended.

-- All students and employees will be asked to sign the Heidelberg Pledge of Healthy and Safety during the check-in process.
+- All students and employees will be asked to sign the Heidelberg Pledge of Healthy and Safety.

 - For health services, the health center will continue to utilize telemedicine visits and provide students with options for telemedicine or telephone consults when appropriate.
 In particular, students with conditions placing them at higher risk for complications from COVID-19 should be encouraged to seek care via telemedicine.